Why Did My Car Insurance Go Up?

 1. Your Driving Record

-Your driving record directly impacts what you pay for car insurance.
+Your driving record affects what you pay for car insurance.
 Drivers with clean records pay around $1,506 per year for full coverage with a $1,000 deductible.
-Speed 11–15 mph over the limit and that jumps to $1,880 annually.
+Speed 11 to 15 mph over the limit and that jumps to $1,880 annually.
 Get into an at-fault accident and you're looking at $2,180 per year.
-A DUI hits hardest, pushing rates to $2,665 annually, which is $1,159 more than clean drivers pay.
+A DUI hits hardest at $2,665 annually, $1,159 more than clean drivers pay.

 Clean$126$1,506